Mjau83/witchOnesPairs/README.md

 #### Images:

 All images are my own and is taken by me using eihter my Sony Xperia or my Canon EOS450D.
-All images are also edited by me.
+All images are also edited by me using Gimp.

 #### Color: